Person reviewing a document with someone across a desk.

 • Jewelry

-If your belongings are damaged by fire, smoke, storms or theft, you’ll be protected.
-Here’s even better news: your belongings are protected wherever you go.
-Find out more about renters insurance coverage that follows you.
+You may be protected if your belongings are damaged by a covered loss.
+Better yet, your belongings are protected wherever you go.
+Learn more about renters insurance coverage that follows you.

-Say you’ve just mopped the floor and your friend slips and falls, breaking their arm.
-Your landlord wouldn’t be responsible for this, so you’d need renters insurance to help you out.
-You can be covered up to your policy limit under a covered loss if you’re found legally liable for:
+Say you’ve just mopped the floor, and your friend slips and falls, breaking their arm.
+Your landlord wouldn’t be responsible for the incident, but your renters insurance may be able to help.
+Depending on your insurer, you may be able to get coverage up to your policy limit for covered losses if you’re found legally liable for:

 • Bodily injury lawsuits